Long Range Desert Group: History

 The LRDG area of operations between 1940 and 1943, known as the Western Desert, stretched about 930 mi south from the Mediterranean to the Tibesti and the Jebel Uweinat mountains, and about 1200 mi from the Nile valley in the east to the mountains of Tunisia and Algeria in the west.
 Paved roads were non-existent and only small tracks and pathways crossed the area.
 The daytime temperatures could reach 60 C and at night drop below freezing.
 The only water in the area is found in a number of small oases, which is also where the only vegetation grows.
-While the vast majority of the 8th Army operated along the coast, the LRDG started operations inland south of the Great Sand Sea, were later based there and operated west and north, and were later based further west, well south of the coast.
+While the vast majority of Eighth Army operated along the coast, the LRDG started operations inland south of the Great Sand Sea, were later based there and operated west and north, and were later based further west, well south of the coast.

 The first LRP patrol began during the Italian invasion of Egypt.
 'W' Patrol commanded by Captain Mitford set out on 15 September 1940 to carry out a reconnaissance of Kufra and Uweinat.
 Finding no trace of the Italians, they turned south and attacked fuel dumps, aircraft and an Italian convoy carrying supplies to Kufra.
 'T' Patrol, commanded by Captain Clayton, reconnoitred the main route between Kufra and Uweinat, then drove south to meet up with 'W' Patrol; both units returned to base, having captured two Italian trucks and official mail.
 The Italian response to these raids was to reduce their front line forces and increase the number of troops garrisoning the area from 2,900 men in September to 5,500 by November 1940.

 On 27 December 1940, 'G' and 'T' Patrols left Cairo and crossed the desert to northwest of Kufra.
 On arrival they met with representatives from the Free French forces in Chad, and on 11 January carried out a joint raid on the Italian fort at Murzuk.
 After two hours' fighting the fort remained in Italian hands, but the adjoining airfield had been destroyed.
 The units then withdrew southwards towards the Free French post at Zouar.